roshsundar/Purdue/ECE_40862/README.md

 - Micropython code files
 - a README.txt with some further details of implementation

-A rough summary is given below for each lab, see the appropriate .html readme for details:
+A rough summary is given below for each lab, see the appropriate .pdf readme for details:
 - Lab 1: Introduction to Python and Digital Input and Output using GPIOs
 - Lab 2: LED control using ADC, PWM, Timers and Interrupts
 - Lab 3: Wi-Fi Networking, Touch Pad Inputs, and Sleep/Wake-Up